CityOfLosAngeles/mds-dev/data/README.md

 ## Usage

 `python generate_data.py` will create the csv files.
 Requires pandas, numpy, fiona, pprint, shapely, pyproj, and datetime.
-It takes a while to run, but the code goes through four stages: generating data, converting trips to json, and then converting availability to json.
+It takes a while to run, but the code goes through four stages: generating data, converting trips to json, and then converting status changes to json.